KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

 EmoMusic: Emotions + Music

 An interactive mobile application along with a desktop application and an EEG headset (Emotiv).
-The mobile application allows the user to view his/her emotion levels at the moment, display statistics of each emotion for the past one month, explore the personalized happiness heatmap based on the user's all-time recorded data or common happiness heatmap based on all user's data.
-Finally, play music tracks and notice the change in the emotions' levels.
+The mobile application allows the user to view his/her emotion levels at the moment.
+The user can display statistics of each emotion for the past one month, explore the personalized happiness heatmap based on the user's all-time recorded data or common happiness heatmap based on all user's data and play music tracks and notice the change in the emotions' levels.

 ![Description](Images/Description.png)